 The MERL is 70!
 Celebrate our birthday year!

 Though we hope to be able to welcome you back to the Museum to celebrate in person later in the year, for now you can follow our anniversary project 51 Voices online.

 We have a regular programme of temporary exhibitions at the MERL, which are usually in-gallery installations by artists and researchers, or displays highlighting the breadth of the MERL and other University Special Collections.
 We have created new online exhibitions recently, including Wagons: along the road we go and you can find more online exhibitions that explore our collections in depth.

 We are making the University of Reading’s collections accessible online in lots of ways; see our digital access guide

 Take part in online events

-We’re missing our Friday Fledglings, but session leaders Charlotte and Fong delivered activities and ideas for outdoor learning for under-5s every Friday morning during lockdown via the MERL Facebook page.
+We’re missing our Friday Fledglings, but session leaders Charlotte and Fong are delivering activities and ideas for outdoor learning for under-5s every Friday morning via a new MERL Facebook group.
 You can find activities from previous sessions here.
-We’re looking forward to these online sessions starting again in September, and hopefully welcoming you back into the MERL garden later in the year.
+We hope to welcome you back into the MERL garden soon.